SKU shown: BDBS-G (sterile pouch-style face mask with integrated neck guard).

 ISO foundation: control the operator through an operations control program

-- Operational control context: ISO 14644-5 describes an operations control program that includes personnel management, entry/exit controls, cleaning/maintenance, monitoring, and a gowning program.
+- Operational control context: ISO 14644-5 describes an operations control program including personnel management, entry/exit controls, and a gowning program.

 - Practical takeaway: gowning is not "PPE purchasing" — it is a controlled process with training, behavior expectations, and repeatable technique.

-EU GMP Annex 1 reinforcement: explicit expectations for Grade A/B aseptic gowning
+EU GMP Annex 1: explicit expectations for Grade A/B aseptic gowning

-- Training and qualification: Annex 1 emphasizes regular training and gowning qualification, including assessment and periodic reassessment for personnel accessing Grade A/B areas.
+- Training and qualification: Annex 1 emphasizes regular training and gowning qualification, including periodic reassessment for Grade A/B personnel.

-- Grade B (and interventions into Grade A): sterile headgear should enclose all hair (including facial hair) and be tucked into the suit; a sterile facemask and sterile eye coverings should cover/enclose facial skin; sleeves are typically tucked into a second pair of sterile gloves.
+- Grade B (and interventions into Grade A): sterile headgear should enclose all hair and be tucked into the suit; a sterile facemask and sterile eye coverings should cover facial skin.

-- How BDBS-G fits: the integrated neck guard supports the “tucked-in” neckline concept by reducing exposed skin at the hood/neck interface when donned correctly.
+- How BDBS-G fits: the integrated neck guard supports the "tucked-in" neckline concept by reducing exposed skin at the hood/neck interface.

 Donning technique tips (mask-specific)